 A minimum of 25 percent of funds raised from each Komen Dallas Race supports the national Susan G. Komen research program, which invests in groundbreaking breast cancer research and educational and scientific conferences around the world.
 Up to 75 percent of the funds raised from each Komen Dallas Race stays in the local community to fund breast cancer screenings, diagnostic services, treatment, and support services.

 The Community Profile is an assessment that provides an overview of the breast health needs in our service area.
 Based on these findings, Komen Dallas County establishes Affiliate priorities so they can best serve for the nearly 2.4 million residents living in Dallas County.
 The Community Profile guides our strategic planning and grant making priorities.

-Every four years, the Community Profile is revised to reflect changes in the community, allowing the Affiliate to identify any gaps in the health system and to work toward filling them.
+Every few years, the Community Profile is revised to reflect changes in the community, allowing the Affiliate to identify any gaps in the health system and to work toward filling them.
 Analysis of Dallas County in the Community Profile includes the voices of those living in target areas.
 The completed Community Profile report is an assessment of the state of breast health in Dallas County and a plan of action to reduce breast cancer mortality disparities in our community.
 Komen Dallas County is currently working to update the Community Profile.

-To learn more about the Community Profile, click here
+To learn more about the Community Profile, click here.

 Summary of Priorities